 One of my favorite creatures in the world is the pangolin.
 Pangolin are incredibly designed creatures native to Africa and Asia.
 Because they are rarely seen in zoos, they are somewhat unknown.
 Valued in oriental medicine for their supposed medicinal value, pangolins have been hunted heavily and are now some of the rarer species of animals in the world.
 This article will give you a basic overview of pangolins and where they fit into the origins debate.

 Worldwide there are eight species of pangolin.
 Four are found in Asia, four in Africa.
 The pangolin is the only mammal in the world covered in scales.
 It does have some hair, and some species have tiny stiff hairs sprouting between the scales.
 The scales are made of the same material as the hair, the protein keratin.
 Pangolins are sexually dimorphic, with males often weighing up to 90% more than their female counterparts, depending on the species.
-Pangolin are solitary creatures, usually nocturnal, with poor vision.
-They are equipped with heavy duty claws which they use to dig extensive burrows, in which some species live.
+A Pangolin is a solitary creature, usually nocturnal, with poor vision.
+They are equipped with heavy-duty claws which they use to dig extensive burrows, in which some species live.
 Other species live an arboreal lifestyle, using their prehensile tails to move through the trees.

 Creationists have no problem with the pangolin.
 It is clearly designed to hunt and eat colonial insects, though other insects are fair game.
 In the Garden of Eden, pangolin could easily have eaten the core of a pineapple or coconut with its tearing feet and long tongue.
 Regardless of this, the pangolin is evidence of a Designer, not a blind random process.